Decoding the Lewis Dot Structure of SOCl₂: A full breakdown

 Step 2: Connect atoms with single bonds.
 Connect the sulfur atom to the oxygen and two chlorine atoms using single bonds.
 This uses 6 valence electrons (2 electrons per bond).

 Step 4: Check for octet rule satisfaction.
 Oxygen and chlorine atoms should have 8 electrons around them.
 After step 3, we see that oxygen and both chlorines satisfy the octet rule.
-However, sulfur has only 6 electrons surrounding it.
+That said, sulfur has only 6 electrons surrounding it.
 This shows that SOCl₂ doesn't strictly adhere to the octet rule for sulfur.

 Step 5: Consider expanded octets (for sulfur).
 Sulfur, being a third-row element, can expand its octet.
-Therefore, we can form a double bond between sulfur and oxygen.
+Which means, we can form a double bond between sulfur and oxygen.
 This involves moving one lone pair from oxygen to form a double bond with sulfur.
 This satisfies the octet rule for both oxygen and sulfur, and the chlorine atoms are already satisfied.
 This is the most stable and accurate depiction of the Lewis dot structure.

 The Final Lewis Dot Structure: